Madeline Y. Hsu

-Madeline Y. Hsu (徐元音; born 3 October 1967) is a historian known for her scholarship in Chinese American and Asian American history.
-She is an elected Fellow of the Society of American Historians.
+Madeline Y. Hsu (徐元音; born 3 October 1967) is a historian known for her scholarship in Asian American, US immigration, and migration history.
+She is the director of the Center for Global Migration Studies at the University of Maryland and is an elected Fellow of the Society of American Historians.
 She is the eldest granddaughter of the neo-Confucian scholar Xu Fuguan.

 Early life and education

 Born in Columbia, Missouri, Hsu spent her childhood between her maternal grandparents' home in Arkansas and where her father found employment in Taiwan and Hong Kong.
 She completed a BA (1989) in history at Pomona College, followed by a MA (1993) and PhD (1996) in history from Yale University.
 During her graduate studies, she studied modern Chinese history with Jonathan Spence and Betsy Bartlett, and US immigration history from David Montgomery.

 Career

-Hsu taught at San Francisco State University from 1996 to 2006, before taking a post at the University of Texas at Austin in 2006, where she served as Director of the Center for Asian American Studies (2006–2014) and is currently Mary Helen Thompson Centennial Professor in the Humanities and Professor of History and Asian American Studies.
+Hsu taught at San Francisco State University from 1996 to 2006, before taking a post at the University of Texas at Austin in 2006, where she served as Director of the Center for Asian American Studies (2006–2014) and was Mary Helen Thompson Centennial Professor in the Humanities and Professor of History and Asian American Studies.

 In 2021, Hsu was elected a Fellow of the Society of American Historians.
 She has also served as President (2018–2021) of the Immigration and Ethnic History Society.
+In 2023, she joined the University of Maryland to direct the Center for Global Migration Studies.